tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 DNS-SVCB-Keys = sf-list
 ~~~

-Each list member corresponds to the numeric verion of an SvcParamKey.
+Each list member corresponds to the numeric version of an SvcParamKey.

 For example, a client wanting to receive ALPN and ECH Config parameters would
 send a request for 1 (alpn) and 5 (echconfig):